 This Moroccan Vegetable Tagine is the perfect stew for the colder months, loaded with warm spices and hearty veggies.
 Served over a bed of couscous or with warm bread, this flavorful vegan meal is bound to warm up the entire family!

 This Moroccan vegetable tagine recipe is a delicious, hearty stew.
-It's made with sliced Yukon gold potatoes, artichoke hearts, peas, and olives.
+It’s made with sliced Yukon gold potatoes, carrot, eggplant, zucchini, and chickpeas.
 Serve it with couscous or warm bread for a nourishing Moroccan-style meal!

 Tagines are a cooking staple in Morocco, known all around the world for the rich flavors developed using the unique cooking vessel.

-Like many authentic Moroccan recipes, this tagine uses cumin, smoked paprika, cinnamon, cilantro, parsley, and preserved lemons.
+Like many authentic Moroccan recipes, this tagine uses ginger, turmeric, cilantro, parsley, harissa, and preserved lemons.

 The result is a stew that's packed with bold flavor and a sauce that's perfect for serving with bread or couscous.

-Many tagines are known for including meat (like this lamb tagine and Moroccan chicken tagine), but this one is completely vegan.
-This recipe gets it's flavor from a plethora of veggies and my homemade Moroccan spice blend, ras el hanout.
+Many tagines are known for including meat (like beef tagine, lamb tagine and chicken tagine), but this one is completely vegan.
+This recipe gets it’s flavor from a plethora of veggies and a blend of signature Moroccan seasonings.

 Ingredients